GoogleCloudPlatform/gcp-token-broker/docs/concepts/user-mapping.md

 user-mapping {
   rules = [
     {
-        if: "principal.primary.endsWith('-app') and principal.instance != null and principal.realm == 'YOUR.REALM.COM'",
+        if: "primary.endsWith('-app') and instance != null and realm == 'YOUR.REALM.COM'",
-        then: "principal.primary + '-serviceaccount@myproject.iam.gserviceaccount.com'"
+        then: "primary + '-serviceaccount@myproject.iam.gserviceaccount.com'"
     },
     {
-        if: "principal.realm == 'MYREALM'",
+        if: "realm == 'MYREALM'",
-        then: "principal.primary + '@my-domain.com'"
+        then: "primary + '@my-domain.com'"
     }
   ]
 }